18F/joining-18f/pages/open-positions.md

 ## Opportunities with 18F partners
 We’re currently supporting other agencies’ recruiting efforts to build digital service and innovation teams.
 Below you’ll find a list of the current positions along with their associated agencies.
 For all of these opportunities, please note:

-- Deadline for priority consideration for these roles is Friday, September 9, 2016.
+- Deadline for priority consideration for these roles was Friday, September 9, 2016.
 - You must have availability to interview prior to Friday, September 23, 2016.
 - You must be in the D.C. area or willing to relocate to D.C.
 Unfortunately, we can’t provide relocation assistance.